ietf-ccamp-wg/transport-nbi/I-D Applicability Statement/draft-ietf-ccamp-transport-nbi-app-statement.md

    As part of the \[VLAN -> (ODU0)] and \[(ODU0) -> VLAN] adaptation
    functions configurations in nodes S3 and S18, PNC1 and,
-   respectively, PNC2 configure also the classification rules required to associated only the Ethernet client traffic received with VLAN ID 20 on the R1-S3 and R8-S18 access links with this EVPL service.
+   respectively, PNC2 also configures the classification rules required to associated only the Ethernet client traffic received with VLAN ID 20 on the R1-S3 and R8-S18 access links with this EVPL service.
 The MDSC provides this information to PNC1 and PNC2 using the